 And we have never missed all that stuff we gave up.
 Since we started a life of travel, we’ve enjoyed the freedom of not having clutter in our lives and debt in our bank accounts.

-Dave and I found that whenever we took a chance and made room for our dreams, great things happened.
-If you are not happy where you are, start thinking differently and make that change.
+Dave and I have always found that whenever we take a chance and make room for our dreams, great things happen.
+If you are not happy where you are in your life, start thinking differently and make that change.
 The best journeys start with the first step.